michaelkennedy440/michaelkennedy440/README.md

 # 👋 Welcome to My GitHub Portfolio

-I'm **Michael Kennedy**, a programmer passionate about **innovation, creation, and hands-on problem-solving**.
-My GitHub serves as a **hub for my projects in AI, cybersecurity, data science, automation, and game development**.
+I'm **Michael Kennedy**, a programmer passionate about **innovation, creation, and hands-on problem-solving** through creative and technical storytelling.
+My GitHub serves as a **hub for my big or small projects related to AI, cybersecurity, data science, automation, and game development**.

 ### 🚀 **What I Do**
 - **I create** 🕹️ fun and interactive applications, from classic games to AI-driven tools.